DoctorMcKay/raw.js/README.md

 # Methods

+This section lists all methods provided by raw.js.
+If a method is marked as *Scope: foo*, then it requires that OAuth2 scope in order to use it.
+If a method is marked as **Listing Request**, then it is a Listing request; see the **Listing Request** section above.
+If a method is marked as **Unauthenticated**, then it may be called while not authenticated.

 ## setupOAuth2(id, secret, redirectUri)

 Sets up OAuth2 authentication.
 You must call this before you call `auth` if you plan to authenticate a user.